jibby0/fallout-terminal-clone/README.md

 I do not own the idea for this game, nor do I claim any ownership of Fallout 3 or Fallout: New Vegas.
 Those copyrights are the property of Bethesda Softworks.

-The included PDCurses dependencies are listed as Public Domain, and can be found at http://pdcurses.sourceforge.net/